 TACACS+ is usually pronounced as “TACK-axe”.
 The “plus” is implied, since TACACS+ is the latest version of the protocol.

 What vendors support TACACS+?

 Most large Enterprise or Carrier-class network device manufacturers support TACACS+.
-Some vendors that support the TACACS+ protocol are: Adtran, Alcatel/Lucent, Arbor, Aruba, Avocent/Cyclades, Blade Networks, BlueCat Networks, Blue Coat, Brocade/Foundry, Cisco/Linksys, Citrix, Dell, Edgewater, EMC, Enterasys, Ericsson/Redback, Extreme, Fortinet, Fujitsu, HP/3Com, Huawei, IBM, Juniper/Netscreen, Netgear, Nortel, Palo Alto Networks, Radware, Riverstone, Samsung, and many others.
+Some vendors that support the TACACS+ protocol are: Adtran, Alcatel/Lucent, Arbor, Aruba, Avocent/Cyclades, Blade Networks, BlueCat Networks, Blue Coat, Brocade/Foundry, Ciena, Cisco/Linksys, Citrix, Dell, Edgewater, EMC, Enterasys, Ericsson/Redback, Extreme, F5, Fortinet, Fujitsu, HP/3Com, Huawei, IBM, Juniper/Netscreen, Netgear, Nortel, Palo Alto Networks, Radware, Riverstone, Samsung, and many others.
 If you are unsure if your device supports the TACACS+ protocol, refer to the device documentation.

 Is TACACS.net software based on any other software or development kits?